The Woodridge Award for Great Teachers

 Photo by Rogerline Johnson, Johnson Studio, Helena, Arkansas

-The Woodridge Award is presented by an accomplished person to a teacher who helped them on their way.
-The Award is named in honor of Mattie Woodridge, who taught high school English in Helena, Arkansas during segregation.
+The Woodridge Award is named in honor of Mattie Woodridge, who taught high school English in Helena, Arkansas during segregation.
 After winning her school’s outstanding teacher award four times, Woodridge organized a day to celebrate local teachers.
 Its success led her to campaign for a national day of recognition for teachers and with the help of Eleanor Roosevelt, National Teacher Day was established.

 Help us keep great teachers in the classroom